SathwikChadaga/failure-cascade/README.md

 # Power Failure Cascade Prediction using Machine Learning Techniques
 Please refer to the following papers for the problem formulation, a detailed explanation of the underlying models, and a discussion on the results.

+\[1\] S. P. Chadaga, “Power Failure Cascade Prediction using Machine Learning,” Thesis, Massachusetts Institute of Technology, 2023.
+Accessed: Dec.
+01, 2023.
+[Online].
+Available: https://dspace.mit.edu/handle/1721.1/152673
-\[1\] X. Wu, D. Wu and E. Modiano, "Predicting Failure Cascades in Large Scale Power Systems via the Influence Model Framework," in IEEE Transactions on Power Systems, vol. 36, no. 5, pp. 4778-4790, Sept.
+\[2\] X. Wu, D. Wu and E. Modiano, "Predicting Failure Cascades in Large Scale Power Systems via the Influence Model Framework," in IEEE Transactions on Power Systems, vol. 36, no. 5, pp. 4778-4790, Sept.
 2021, doi: 10.1109/TPWRS.2021.3068409.

 ## Outline
 Files in different folders perform different tasks as summarized in the following list.
 The list is also ordered in the same order as the files are supposed to be run.